Zanned-Amir/e-commerce-backend/README.md

 docker-compose build
 ```
 # NB:
- you can make your own change app still under construction
+ you can make your own change but app still under construction